-Cabrini students gathered for Therapeutic Recovery Night, hosted by Cabrini’s Social Work Club, to listen to Philp Waibel’s addiction recovery story.
+Cabrini students gathered for Therapeutic Recovery Night, hosted by Cabrini’s Social Work Club, to listen to the addiction recovery story of a speaker who, as is the case in many addiction recovery stories, wished to remain anonymous.
 Hosted on Sept.
-28, Waibel, a guest speaker and intern with Colligate Recovery at Cabrini, facilitated conversations with students while they expressed through arts and crafts what addiction recovery means to them.
+28, the guest speaker, an intern with Colligate Recovery at Cabrini, facilitated conversations with students while they expressed through arts and crafts what addiction recovery means to them.

-In 2018, Waibel was introduced to a prescription painkiller called oxycodone.
+In 2018, the speaker was introduced to a prescription painkiller called oxycodone.
 He recalled feeling calm and relaxed and said took oxycodone because of peer pressure and his discontent with life.

-“My feet literally feel like cinder blocks, I can’t even pick them up, I feel heavy, lethargic,” Waibel said, recalling the drug’s effects.
+“My feet literally feel like cinder blocks, I can’t even pick them up, I feel heavy, lethargic,” he said, recalling the drug’s effects.

-“I’ve been running for years and I’m killing myself and I just can’t do this anymore,” Waibel recalled.
+“I’ve been running for years and I’m killing myself and I just can’t do this anymore,” he recalled.

-“Today I have the ability to think about how I can be of service to someone else,” Waibel said.
+“Today I have the ability to think about how I can be of service to someone else,” he said.